When you see the word adventure, what would you think of? Bungee Jumping, Skydiving, rock climbing etc…

 English (most of the tours), also possible on special request in Danish, Norwegian, French, Swedish and Faroese and of course fluent Icelandic

-We were pick up by the owner, from our apartment and after that, he went over a few places to pick up other tour mates and heads off to the barn, which is 10-15 minutes away from the town.
+We were pick up by the owner from our apartment and after that, he went over a few places to pick up other tour mates and head off to the barn, which is 10-15 minutes away from town.

 They actually have this service to pick up the guests from Hotels and Guesthouses within Reykjavik downtown and nearby.
 Morning tour picks up between 8:45 and 9:15, and afternoon pick up between 13:15 and 13:45.